Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

+Multi-rule plausibility has also been used to detect attacks within cell- or cluster-based vehicular networks.
+Although clustering itself has numerous disadvantages, verification approaches that analyze a leaders' behavior often require data-centric operation in order to exclude attacks.
+Yan~et~al.~\cite{Yan2008-providing} present one such scheme where attacks are largely prevented by centralizing information at the leader.
+The leader is responsible for announcing its cell member's positions, and the authors design a scheme where leader and cell members verify each other.
+The local verification primarily relies on a comparison of GPS and radar measurements.
+For additional accuracy, the authors introduce Sybil attack detection by using cosine similarity and two alternative information sources that are essentially consistency schemes.
+Finally, the authors include a position prediction approach as one of their plausibility rules.
+Nevertheless, the reliance on clustering makes this scheme particularly poor for privacy, and potentially reduces performance.

-\paragraph{Kalman filters} As discussed in Section~\ref{sub:node_trust_based}, the advantages of node-based mechanisms are strengthened when pseudonyms can be resolved, or at least linked, in the local vicinity of a vehicle.
-The Kalman filter approach does exactly this, relying on data transmitted by each node instead of a cryptographic mechanism that imposes additional restrictions on the system.
+\paragraph{Position Prediction} As discussed in Section~\ref{sub:node_trust_based}, the advantages of node-based mechanisms are strengthened when pseudonyms can be resolved, or at least linked, in the local vicinity of a vehicle.
+Position prediction essentially uses such techniques to predict behavior of vehicles and verify whether they follow an expected pattern.
+Although the Kalman filter is the most common approach, alternatives include the use of particle filters, as discussed by Bißmeyer~et~al.~\cite{Bissmeyer2012-Particle}, and zone prediction, as discussed by Barnwal~et~al.~\cite{Barnwal2012-Zone}.